 Now, to find the proportion of the positive class, all we need to do is get the average of the response variable over the whole dataset.
 This has the interpretation of the default rate.
-It's also worthwhile to check the number of samples in each class.
+It's also worthwhile to check the number of samples in each class, using groupby and count in pandas.
 This is presented in the following screenshot: